-You probably should have heard about IRS tax audits, right?
+You probably have heard about IRS tax audits, right?
 An IRS tax audit is a review or examination of an organization’s or individual’s financial information to ensure that the provided information is precise according to tax laws and the tax amount is verified.
 A majority of the taxpayers visualize IRS audits as intrusive investigations regarding the criminal offense.
 But anything that questions the uncovered amount of tax in your financial data will categorize you under the tax audit or investigation.

 The IRS has faced a major reduction in the audits as the audit resources have declined in the past decade.
 According to “The Wall Street Journal” ‘The Internal Revenue Service audited just 0.59% of individual tax returns last year, marking the seventh consecutive annual decline as the tax agency copes with smaller budgets and fewer workers’.
 However, the IRS has come up with 10 trends defining the current state of IRS audits.